danb35/deploy-freenas/README.md

 deploy-freenas.py is a Python script to deploy TLS certificates to a FreeNAS/TrueNAS (Core) server using the FreeNAS/TrueNAS API.
 This should ensure that the certificate data is properly stored in the configuration database, and that all appropriate services use this certificate.
 Its original intent was to be called from a Let's Encrypt client like [acme.sh](https://github.com/Neilpang/acme.sh) after the certificate is issued, so that the entire process of issuance (or renewal) and deployment can be automated.
 However, it can be used with certificates from any source, whether a different ACME-based certificate authority or otherwise.

+Since this script was developed, acme.sh has added a [deployment script](https://github.com/acmesh-official/acme.sh/wiki/deployhooks#25-deploy-the-cert-on-truenas-core-server) which can deploy newly-issued certs to your TrueNAS system, so you may not need this script.
+However, it isn't clear whether the acme.sh deployment script handles the services covered by this script (S3, FTP, WebDAV, Apps for SCALE).

 # Installation
 This script can run on any machine running Python 3 that has network access to your FreeNAS/TrueNAS server, but in most cases it's best to run it directly on the FreeNAS/TrueNAS box.
 Change to a convenient directory and run `git clone https://github.com/danb35/deploy-freenas`.